yilanchen6/yilanchen6.github.io/index.md

 <!-- I am interested in theoretical machine learning and its applications, especially  -->
 My current research interests are theoretical machine learning and its applications, with a focus on deep learning theory (optimization, generalization, and robustness).
-My research goal is to establish principled theoretical foundations for modern deep learning models.
+My research goal is to establish theoretical foundations for modern deep learning models and develop principled algorithms for applicaitons.

 <!-- - Reinforcement learning theory -->